Writing a Master's Thesis in LaTeX

 LaTeX is a typesetting system commonly used when creating scientific and mathematical documents due to its powerful handling of mathematics and references.
 If this is your first contact with LaTeX, realize that it is not a "What You See Is What You Get" word processor like Ms Word, FrameMaker, or OpenOffice.
 At first LaTeX may seem more difficult to use, however after using LaTeX for a short while you will quickly learn to love the straightforward way mathematics, references, and large documents are handled.
 You will also note how much better, especially mathematics, look.
 We provide some files and tools to help you get past the first stage of awkwardness and if that is not enough have a look at the references listed at the bottom of this page.

-To typeset the thesis in LaTeX you need the following two components:
+Alternatively, to typeset the thesis with LaTeX locally on your computer you need the following two components:

 - A text editor (use your favorite).
 Some different alternatives are: